 Americans work hard for their dollar and deserve to save, spend, and invest as they see fit.
 The 2017 tax cuts proved the benefits of this principle by creating a booming economy.
 People are back to work, private investment in our communities is flourishing, and throughout the nation new opportunities for Americans are rising.
 But there is still work to be done; this briefing will discuss how to ensure a fair tax code that benefits all Americans.

 Religious Liberty | 3:30 p.m.

 The right to exercise religious beliefs in public life is increasingly eroding.
 The Founders believed that a strong religious congregation and vibrant faith communities were essential to ordered liberty.
 Policymakers must restore a strong and stable society of individual and political self-government in which the people can give religious and faith-based institutions a place in civic and public life.

-To schedule a Candidate Briefing: Fill out this form or contact Jack Parsh with a list of policy topics and a preferred date and time.
+To schedule a Candidate Briefing: Contact Dani Doane with a list of policy topics and a preferred date and time.